Dec 23, 2024 Market Digests

 Wishing all our readers a very merry Christmas!
-Here's this week's market update.
+Here's this week's currency market digest.

 What happened last week?